gina-alaska/sdmi-ifsar/README.md

 layers/general/SDMI-IFSAR-STATUS

-This shapefile is my attempt at organizing the status of all of the SDMI IFSAR collections.
-You will need to use the attributes to determine what coverage is available.
-Take note of the 'year' attribute to determine if data will be available:  2010 is all avaialble right now and the 2012 collection will be available at the end of this year.
+This shapefile is my attempt at organizing the status of all of the new SDMI IFSAR collections.

+You will need to use the 'year' attribute to determine what coverage is available.
+The 2010 collection is all available right now and the 2012 collection will be available at the end of this year.

 Questions?
 ----------